alexnm/react-training/02-modern-web-development.md

 * [Again, this is a great article!](https://medium.com/@peterxjang/modern-javascript-explained-for-dinosaurs-f695e9747b70)

 ## Component Based UI
 As a result of the FE ecosystem getting more and more complex, new ways of architecting the new idea of a "frontend application" had to be developed.
 While the initial push was towards the **MVC** approach ported on the FE as a **MVVM**-style architecture, later, framework developers realized that the UI interaction needs a different architecture.
-Slowly, each framework moved towards the component based architecture, where each each individual UI component works as a MVC system inside, but encapsulates all that behavior and UI into a reusable piece of code.
+Slowly, each framework moved towards the component based architecture, where each individual UI component works as an MVC system inside, but encapsulates all that behavior and UI into a reusable piece of code.

 ![Classic Frontend](https://reactjs.org/static/thinking-in-react-mock-1071fbcc9eed01fddc115b41e193ec11-4dd91.png "Classic Frontend")
 ![Component Split](https://reactjs.org/static/thinking-in-react-components-eb8bda25806a89ebdc838813bdfa3601-82965.png "Component Split")